 Packaging with installation media on a clean environment will generate a manifest of materials to include in the Compatibility Container based on the installation program/mechanism.

-Reverse packaging (where no installation media is available), will scan an existing legacy environment to detect and establish the materials to be packaged into the Compatibility Container.
+Reverse packaging (where the installation media is unavailable), scans an existing legacy environment to detect and establish the materials to be packaged into the Compatibility Container.
 By its nature, this reverse packaging process is not as prescriptive as media-based packaging.
 Consequently, the Compatibility Container may include excess materials.